ashang/mirrorhub/README.md

   * `ipnet`: an IP subnet in CIDR notation.

-  * `sites`: an ordering of site names appropriate for this subnet.
+  * `ordering`: an ordering of site names appropriate for this subnet.

-* `default`: the default ordering of sites.
+* `default-ordering`: the default ordering of sites.